Municue

 Attorney

-Audit Dallas charter compliance for officer evaluation process
+Audit Dallas charter compliance before executive personnel action

-Act before: After evaluation process concludes and any personnel actions are announced
+Act before: After any personnel action is publicly announced

 Source: Ad Hoc Committee on Administrative Affairs — Feb 12, 2026 →